danieldgtal/minikube-gcp/README.md

 # Minikube on GCP Exploration

 This project documents my hands-on exploration of Kubernetes using Minikube on a GCP Compute Engine VM.
-The goal is to refresh and deepen my Kubernetes knowledge in preparation for the CKA, KCNA, and AWS Solutions Architect exams, while building daily GitHub commit habits.
+The goal is to refresh and deepen my Kubernetes knowledge in preparation for the KCNA, GCP and AWS Solutions Architect exams, while building daily GitHub commit habits.

 ---